PayString/rfcs/src/spec/payid-easy-checkout.md

 begins the PayID Easy Checkout flow.

 ### PayID Easy Checkout Wallet Discovery
-The merchant UI would first assemble the PayID Discovery URL as defined in section 4.1.1 of [PAYID-DISCOVERY][], yielding the URL `https://wallet.com/.well-known/webfinger?resource=payid%3Aalice%24wallet.com`.
+The merchant UI would first assemble the PayID Easy Checkout URL as defined in (TODO: link to section), yielding the URL `https://wallet.com/.well-known/webfinger?resource=payid%3Aalice%24wallet.com`.
-The merchant UI would then query the assembled URL as defined in section 4.1.2 of [PAYID-DISCOVERY][].
+The merchant UI would then query the assembled URL as defined in (TODO: link to section).

 The HTTP request in this example would look like this: